panchalsagar1815/panchalsagar1815/README.md

 • Experience in Functional and Object-Oriented Programming styles of Python and Javascript.

-• Got good exposure to UI UX design using Adobe Photoshop, and Adobe Illustrator, Performed slicing and dicing to convert a Photoshop design into a fully functional HTML, CSS and JS enabled website.
+• Got good exposure to UI UX design using Adobe Photoshop, and Adobe Illustrator, Performed slicing and dicing to convert a Photoshop design into a fully functional HTML, CSS and JS-enabled website.

 • Expertise in Full Web Stack libraries like Django, Flask.